Matte-gtr/on_the_rocks/README.md

 I would like the option of buying in bulk and getting a discount.

 #### User story:
-I want to be able to make a purchase and recieve a confirmation email after purchasing an item(s).
+I want to be able to make a purchase and receive a confirmation email after purchasing an item(s).

 #### User story:
 I would like the option of leaving a review on a product that I liked or didn't like.